John Argentine Campbell: Military career and death

 Despite being in Argentina when World War I broke out in Europe, Campbell saw it as his patriotic duty to aid the British war effort.
 He immediately ceased his polo career, feeling it was inappropriate to play during wartime.
 He travelled to England in 1915 to volunteer, being commissioned into the 17th Lancers and subsequently the 6th (Inniskilling) Dragoons as a lieutenant.
 He went to France on active service in February 1916.
 The following year, following his father's death, Campbell was given leave to travel to Argentina to sort out his affairs.
 Returning by sea to rejoin his regiment, he and his wife survived a shipwreck off the Welsh coast when the SS Drina struck a German mine.

 On 1 December 1917, during the Battle of Cambrai, Campbell was taking part in a mounted cavalry charge near Villers-Guislain when he was mortally wounded and captured.
 He died the following day in a German field hospital and was buried at the British military cemetery in Honnechy, France.

+Campbell is listed among the 133 rugby players killed in the Great War in the memorial at Fromelles in north France.